 Your permission to approach the bench is granted – experience an insider’s view of being a lawyer.

+The Wake Forest Summer Immersion Law Institute is an unforgettable experience for high school students.
 Find out what it’s really like to be a lawyer.
 From arguing for your client in a criminal litigation case to representing a company in a contract negotiation students will be exposed to a wide range of law practice areas and career paths.
 Learn about confidentiality, conflicts, candor, and other ethical duties that lawyers must observe.
 While being immersed in our week-long institute, you will hear valuable life lessons from our presenters, including the importance of developing relationships, balancing family and work life, being resilient, and pursuing your passion.

 At a Glance